theislab/ehrdata/README.md

 ## Disclaimer

 ehrdata is under heavy construction, and its API not stable.
 If you find it potentially interesting for your work, reach out to us via the [scverse zulip platform](https://scverse.zulipchat.com/)!
-We will be able to stabilize things you need.
+We can help you using it and will be able to stabilize things you need.

 If you have inputs on features, please do not hesitate to open an issue on our [issue tracker][]!